Bible prophecy is God’s revelation to us about future events.

 He has demonstrated to us through history that He is faithful and there is order in His way.

 In the wake of increasing violence, violent weather, natural disasters, and other calamities befalling mankind, some might ask, “What does it all mean?”
-Many of the signs of His soon return we are witnessing today are designed to wake us from our slumber.
+I believe many of these events are designed to wake us from our slumber.

 He is trying to get our attention.